 I gotta admit, having a carnival adjacent to the beach is a great thing.
 Our friend’s daughter and her friend were visiting from their respective colleges.
 For some reason, our kids think college students are about their age – so they became attached at the hip.

 But sure, the beaches don’t hold a candle to Florida’s beaches.
 Yes and no. Florida has some beautiful, world-class, natural beaches.
 The Jersey beaches are urbanized (like many of Florida’s less picturesque patches of sand).
 But the milder summer temperatures, and the surf (which was strong during our visit) was a nice change.
 In Florida, you can’t really go to the beach until late afternoon in the summer because it’s just too damned hot.

 We don’t get much surf on the Gulf of Mexico, so the kids boogie-boarded non-stop.

 And Monica showed off her mad bodysurfing skills:

 I think we should try to have our daughter stand on her and use her as a surfboard.

 GTL!
 (Gym, Tan, Laundry)

 GTL was a phrase coined on The Jersey Shore, to describe the more academic activities of the cast.
 How else do you maintain a good physique, a bronze hue, and clean threads?
-We took it to heart as Monica and Lou went on a couple of runs over the bridge, while I pondered bootlegging opportunities with the Westy.
+We took it to heart as Monica went on a couple of runs over the bridge, while I pondered bootlegging opportunities with the Westy.
 We all got sunburned, and we did a few loads of laundry during our stop.
 I retrieved the middle row of seats, which was welcomed by the kids, but is a bit awkward when it comes to cooking.
 It does give a second option for folding down a bed without unpacking the back of the van.